 School Year Labor

-Mount Ellis Academy has developed a successful work program for the benefit of student development and to help with tuition costs.
-Jobs are assigned based on availability, class schedules, student interest, work ethic and pervious work performance.
-Please contact our Work Coordinator for more information on the benefits and requirements related to student labor opportunities.
-While we work hard to provide job opportunities, the school can make no promises or guarantees regarding the amount of hours worked or wages earned, as these are largely dependent upon the individual students and subject to federal and state child labor law and regulations.
-Student activities (Varsity Sport Teams and Class Schedules) and/or sickness can interrupt work schedules and therefore affect payroll estimates.
-Students should attempt to make up any missed work hours.
+Work assignments are based on availability, class schedules, student interest, work ethic, and previous work performance.
+While we work hard to provide job opportunities, MEA can make no promises or guarantees regarding the number of hours worked or wages earned, as these factors depend upon the individual student and are subject to federal and state child labor laws and regulations.
+Student activities, sports, class schedules, and/or sickness can interrupt work schedules and therefore affect payroll estimates.
+Students will have the opportunity to make up any missed work hours.

 On AVERAGE, a student can earn approximately $1,800 (under 16 years of age) and $2,800 (over 16 years of age) during the school year.